tyknkd/news-analyzer/README.md

 ## API

 ## Local Development Setup
-You can either (A) run the app fully containerized on a local machine or (B) run each server (web, data collector, data analyzer) from separate terminals with only the database and message queue in Docker containers.
+For local development, you can either (A) run the app fully containerized on a local machine or (B) run each server (web, data collector, data analyzer) from separate terminals with only the database and message queue in Docker containers.
-In either case, you must perform the preliminary environment setup first.
+Either way, you must perform the preliminary environment setup first.
 ### Preliminary Environment Setup
 1. Install [Docker](https://www.docker.com/).
 2. In a bash shell, clone the git repository and change to the project directory.